Sign up today

 Via Cape Hauy (approximately 4 hours walking)

-This morning we will pick up from the Old Woolstore at 7.20am or you can make your way down to our walkers base IXL Atrium (27 Hunter Street, Hobart) which is a 5 minute walk from the Old Woolstore for 7.30am.
+This morning we will pick up from MACq01 between 7.00am - 7.10am, followed by the the Old Woolstore between 7.05am - 7.15am.
+Or can make your way down to our walkers base 164 Murray Street, Hobart for 7.30am.
 Here you will meet your guides and have a briefing.

 We then travel to Fortescue Bay and begin todays walk.
 This 4-hour return walk begins with a gentle ascent on a well-crafted track, before climbing atop the towering dolerite sea cliffs this peninsula is famed for.
 Along the way, you’ll pass through heath and woodland vegetation before the view opens up to magnificent rock formations.
 Your guides will point out well-known sea stacks including the Candlestick and the Totem Pole.